Price Elasticity: What It Is & How to Calculate It

 Head spinning?
 Check out this free calculator.

-This formula is helpful in determining if a product or service is price sensitive.
+This formula helps determine if a product or service is price-sensitive.
 Ideally, you want your offering to be a must-have (inelastic) that consumers consider non-negotiable during price fluctuation, not a nice-to-have (elastic).

 Types of Price Elasticity of Demand